Lined Claspertail Knypstert

 - Differs from other Crenigomphus and Paragomphus by a 2 celled anal loop

-- Males are a distinctive inside tooth on the lowerclasper
+- Males have a distinctive inside tooth on the lowerclasper

 Distribution and habitat: